 Payments will be made to you for the beneficiary because it has been decided that this will best serve the interest of the beneficiary.
-When payments are made in this way through a representative payee, it is generally because they are for a child or an adult who is incapable of using the benefits in his or her own interest.
+When payments are made in this way through a representative payee, it is generally because they are for a child or an adult who is incapable of using the benefit in his or her own interest.

 This booklet discusses your responsibility in handling the beneficiary's railroad retirement benefit payments.
 The nearest Railroad Retirement Board office will be glad to answer any questions you have.
-Railroad Retirement Board offices are open to the public from 9:00 a.m. to 3:30 p.m., Monday, Tuesday, Thursday and Friday and from 9:00 a.m. to 12:00 p.m. on Wednesday.
+Railroad Retirement Board offices are open to the public from 9:00 a.m. to 3:00 p.m., Monday through Friday.
 If you need to speak to an RRB representative, call 1-877-772-5772.